afternoon/microgroove/README.md

 The Machine concept is somewhat inspired by modular, where different modules can generate the rhythm or the melody, or process it.

-## Building the firmware
+### Building the firmware

 - Set up the Rust embedded toolchain on your machine.
 - Connect the Pico by USB and run `cargo run` to flash to the device.

-## Debugging
+### Debugging

 Serial output will be displayed on the console via `defmt`.

-It's possible to debug with GDB.
+It's possible to debug with GDB using a 2nd Raspberry Pi Pico as a debug probe.
 Ask me about it sometime.

-# Hardware
+## Hardware

 Microgroove is a simple device based around the Raspberry Pi Pico microcontroller.
 Building your own should be straightforward (I didn't know anything about electronics before I built it).
 The parts are fairly standard and easy to get hold of from a few different electronics vendors, for example Pi Hut in the UK, Adafruit in the US, and many more.

-## Building a Microgroove
+### Building a Microgroove

 Here is a breadboard diagram from Fritzing (as PNG, and the original FZZ file).
 Fritzing has a schematic view as well, but I didn't tidy that up (yet) so it's a mess.
 The Fritzing file also gives you the BOM, although the jacks and encoders are different parts from the ones I've used, and have different pinouts.